 - 6.1.1 An assessment of areas potentially at risk from flooding has been undertaken and the development proposals have been examined in relation to their potential to increase flood risk both on and off site.
-This desk based FRA accompanies the full planning application for the demolition of existing garage and erection of a single-storey rear and side extension at 3 Colne Avenue, to demonstrate that flood risk has been given material consideration throughout the development planning process and development should not be restricted at this Site due to flood risk. - 6.1.2 The site is located within Flood Zone 3 according to the Environment Agency Flood Zones Maps.
+This desk based FRA accompanies the full planning application for the conversion of integral garage to habitable accommodation at 30 Colne Avenue, to demonstrate that flood risk has been given material consideration throughout the development planning process and development should not be restricted at this Site due to flood risk. - 6.1.2 The site is located within Flood Zone 2 according to the Environment Agency Flood Zones Maps.
 The current and proposed development Site use is classified as a 'More Vulnerable' land use and 'Minor Development' according to NPPF.
 Therefore, the site is compatible with the Environment Agency's vulnerability tests. - 6.1.3 In line with the NPPF, all sources of flooding have been considered and assessed, using readily available sources of information.
-It should be noted that at this stage no detailed modelling has been undertaken.
-The site is located in the area with medium risk from rivers and low risk from all other sources including tidal risk, surface water, groundwater, sewer and reservoir. - 6.1.4 The development proposal has considered flood risk at all stages throughout the development of the final layout and reflects the flood risk constraints and the need to manage, and where possible reduce, flood risk in compliance with the guidance in NPPF.
+The site is located in the area with low risk from all sources including fluvial/tidal risk, surface water, groundwater, sewer and reservoir. - 6.1.4 The development proposal has considered flood risk at all stages throughout the development of the final layout and reflects the flood risk constraints and the need to manage, and where possible reduce, flood risk in compliance with the guidance in NPPF.
 The proposal will not increase the risk of flooding to others and as a result, proposed development at this site should not be restricted as a result of flood risk.